 When a customer is about to make a purchase, this is a great time to offer complementary products or services.
 If you have a Shopify ecommerce site, you can automate this process by installing Bold Upsell app.

 This app will allow you to both upsell and cross-sell.
-We have used this app for other ecommerce clients and seen great results quickly.
+We have used this app for other e-commerce clients and have seen great results quickly.
 The key is to understand what items complement each other.
-Typically, you want to cross-sell an item that is 10-20% the cost of the original item added to the cart.
+Typically, you want to cross-sell an item that is 10-20% of the cost of the original item added to the cart.

 Just plain sell

 This is going to blow your mind.
 Sometimes, you just have to ask for the sale.
 Yep, it’s that simple.
 When a customer is buying from you, always offer an additional product or service.
 But here’s where it gets tricky.

 There are a lot of things that you do for your customers that add a lot of value—value that your customers are willing to pay for.